2026년 연사

 Sunny Zhou, PhD, Professor, Chemistry & Chemical Biology, Northeastern University

-Alex Zinoviev, PhD, Director of mRNA Platform, Genetic Medicines, Eli Lilly & Co.
+Alex Zinoviev, PhD, Director of mRNA Platform, Gene Therapy, Eli Lilly & Co.